The Cost of Working Together

 Why Harmonizers Solve Transaction Cost Problems

-One Takeaway: Your business faces cross-functional coordination challenges.
-Growth Isn’t One Sided introduced Harmonizers as a solution to these challenges.
-But Harmonizers aren’t just middle men who reduce friction.
-They redesign internal systems so that different types of work can coexist productively.
-Transaction cost economics helps explain both why coordination breaks down and how Harmonizers can create measurable value.
-They do this by building new ways of working together, not just managing existing ones.
+One Takeaway: Growth Isn't One Sided introduced harmonizer thinking as the solution to cross-functional coordination challenges.
+But harmonizer thinking isn't just about facilitating and reducing friction.
+It's about redesigning the internal rules of the organization so that different types of work can coexist productively.
+Transaction cost economics helps explain both why coordination breaks down and how harmonizer thinking creates measurable value by building new ways of working together, not just managing existing ones.

 Often, the most valuable business opportunities need coordination between different types of work.
 In these situations operators, refiners, and creators must work together.
 These challenges don’t fit into any single department’s responsibilities.
 These “Bill problems” tend to be very persistent.
 Solving them requires cooperation that your organization may unintentionally disincentivize.

 This raises important design questions.
 Why do departments struggle to work together even when cooperation would clearly benefit the business?
 What makes internal coordination harder as companies grow?
-And how do Harmonizers create economic value beyond just “improving teamwork”?
+And how does harmonizer thinking create economic value beyond just “improving teamwork”?

 The answers come from Nobel Prize-winning economist Ronald Coase.
-One of Coase’s most important insights focused on something called transaction costs.
+One of Coase’s most important insights were about transaction costs.
 Transaction costs are the cost of the hidden friction that comes from working with others.
 But understanding the problem is only half the story.
-The other half is understanding what Harmonizers can actually build to address these costs.
-Harmonizers build new internal rules that make coordination possible where it wasn’t before.
-They reduce the cost of working together.
-But they also create the conditions that allow the company to carry out strategies that competitors cannot.
+The other half is understanding what harmonizer thinking actually builds to address these costs—new internal rules that make coordination possible where it wasn’t before.
+It doesn’t just reduce the cost of working together.
+It creates the conditions that allow the company to execute strategies that competitors cannot.

 Two Companies, Same Opportunity, Different Outcomes

-Let’s start with an example.
-Two mid-market SaaS companies—both around 200 employees—noticed the same thing in their customer data.
-Large clients were churning because the product didn’t integrate their customer management (CRM) tools they already relied on.
+Two mid-market SaaS companies—both around 200 employees, both Series B—noticed the same thing in their customer data.
+Large clients were churning because the product didn’t integrate their CRM workflows they already relied on.
 Both companies had the engineering talent to build the integration.
-Both had sales teams hearing the same request on every sales call.
+Both had sales teams hearing the same request on every enterprise call.
 The opportunity was obvious and urgent.
 Their largest contract renewals were six months out.
 Without the integration, those accounts were likely to leave as well.

-Company A (traditional coordination): Product and sales spent three months going back and forth on what the integration should look like.
+Company A (traditional coordination).
+Product and sales spent three months negotiating what the integration should look like.
 Sales wanted a features that would close the deals they were losing.
 Product wanted a design that would scale beyond CRM to other enterprise tools.
-Engineering flagged that the sales-driven ideas would create technical debt.
+Engineering flagged that the sales-driven spec would create technical debt.
 They claimed this would slow development for the next two years.
 Each team escalated their case to the CEO, who split the difference in a way that satisfied nobody.

 The integration shipped five months late.
 By then, two of their three largest accounts had already signed with a competitor.
 The accounts that stayed found the new product clunky.
 It technically worked, but it didn’t match their actual workflows.
 This happened because nobody with direct customer knowledge had real authority in the design process.

-Company B (Harmonizer coordination): Company B’s Harmonizer recognized this wasn’t simply a product problem, a sales problem, or a customer success problem.
+Company B (harmonizer thinking in action).
+Someone at Company B recognized this wasn’t simply a product problem, a sales problem, or a customer success problem.
 Instead it was a coordination problem.
-It required new rules and systems to solve.
-They needed a new way of operating to take on the task.
+It required new rules and structures to solve.
+They didn’t just schedule a cross-functional meeting.
+They built a different way of operating.

-The Harmonizer created a team with shared budget authority across product, sales, and customer success.
-The goal was to build a team with a pooled budget that had to agree on how to spend it.
+They created a team with shared budget authority across product, sales, and customer success.
+This wasn’t a committee that met weekly to argue.
+It was a team with a pooled budget that had to agree on how to spend it.
 That single change meant every function had to reveal what they actually valued.
 It kept them from simply lobbying for their priorities.

-They created joint success metrics.
+They established joint success metrics.
 Success wasn’t “did the integration ship” or “number of deals closed.”
-Instead they focused first on contract renewal rate for existing enterprise accounts.
+Instead they aligned first on contract renewal rate for existing enterprise accounts.
 Customer success brought direct insight from support conversations into design sessions.
-It wasn’t some PowerPoint summary no one looked at.
-These front-line leaders were an active voice in the room with authority over design decisions.
+It wasn’t some snazzy PowerPoint summary, but instead as an active voice in the room with authority over design decisions.
 Sales participated in technical scoping so they understood what they could and couldn’t promise.
 Engineering heard directly from customer feedback.
 This meant they understood what “works” actually meant in practice.
 They didn’t focus on building a product.
 They focused on building a product that actually was helpful.

 The integration launched three months after kickoff ahead of schedule.
 The design reflected actual customer workflows.
 This happened because the people with that knowledge had decision-making authority.
 They weren’t passive advisors.
-Their account renewal hit 94%.
+Enterprise renewal rate hit 94%.
+Then, sales started closing new enterprise accounts.
+They were able to shift their focus and show an integration built by people who understood real workflows.

-But notice what Company B’s Harmonizer actually did.
-They did more than make things move faster by locking everyone in a room and trying to starve everyone until a solution was built.
-They bent the existing rules.
-They created new rules and systems that changed the alignment and focus of the work.
+But notice what Company B actually did.
+They did more than make things move faster.
+They built new rules and structures that changed the alignment and focus of the work.
 Things like shared budget, joint metrics, cross-functional authority changed the rules of how they normally operate in their day to day.
 The value wasn’t making people “play nicer.”
-It was creating systems where coordination became the rational choice rather than a self-sacrifice.
+It was creating systems where coordination became the rational choice rather than a sacrifice.

 Why Internal Coordination Becomes More Expensive as Companies Grow